INCATools/table-editor/README.md

 ## Live demo site

 A live demo of the site can be seen at https://incatools.github.io/table-editor/; try out the beer example yourself (for other design patterns you will need to deploy it per instructions below).
-We welcome feedback.
+We welcome feedback at https://github.com/INCATools/table-editor/issues.

 ![Alt Text](https://media.giphy.com/media/LZkP2eXU51hYS5z4zn/giphy.gif)